-David R. Beukelman, Ph.D (email@example.com) has been the Barkley Professor of Communication Disorders at the University of Nebraska-Lincoln and a Senior Researcher at Madonna Rehabilitation Hospital since 1985.
-He currently serves as Co-PI for the RERC on Communication Enhancement, where he has focused on communication supports for adults with acquired medical conditions.
+David R. Beukelman, Ph.D (email@example.com) has been the Barkley Professor of Communication Disorders at the University of Nebraska-Lincoln and a Senior Researcher at Madonna Rehabilitation Hospital since 1985, where he has focused on communication supports for adults with acquired medical conditions.
 He has co-authored two leading textbooks, Augmentative and Alternative Communication: Supporting Children and Adults with Complex Communication Needs and Management of Motor Speech Disorders in Children and Adults, and has co-edited the book, Augmentative Communication Strategies for Adults with Acute and Chronic Medical Conditions.
 Under the current RERC on AAC, he will serve as a mentor to all research, development, training and dissemination teams and will also participate actively in the webcasts/ MOOC and doctoral training activities.

 Susan Fager, Ph.D. is the Director of the Communication Center in the Institute for Rehabilitation Science and Engineering at Madonna.
 She specializes in AT/AAC for adults with acquired and degenerative neurologic conditions, and has over 20 peer-reviewed publications.
 She has been PI on an NIH-R03 grant, and co-investigator in 10 NIH-funded SBIR projects.
 She has served as the site lead researcher on two previous AAC-RERCs.
 Her research has focused on the evaluation of new and emerging assistive technologies for individuals with severe physical impairments.
 She will play a leadership role on the development project, Access.D1, on multimodal access.